ericagol/TRAPPIST1_Spitzer/data/README.md

    from the posterior.
 - POSTERIOR_NORM_DENSITY/ The "normalized density" (relative to a 20%iron/80% rock model) computed for 10^4 draws from the posterior.
+- output_files/ This contains the results from the HMC transit-timing analysis based on code in v09_eps0.1_2k/